William Patten Primary School

 Reading and HLR

 Once children have completed the RWI programme, they are supported on their reading journey through our implementation of the Hackney Loves Reading scheme (Destination Reader).
-Children develop their fluency (accuracy, prosody, pace and expression) and comprehension through reading class texts and individual instructional level books.
-Instructional reading draws on Vygotsky’s idea of the Zone of Proximal Development, using texts more challenging than the child’s independent reading level book band to ensure every student is introduced to new vocabulary and that the greatest possible progress in reading occurs.
-Reading stems are used to support children in explaining their comprehension of a text verbally and in writing, using the skills of prediction, inference, making connections, asking questions, evaluation, summarising and clarifying.
+Children develop their fluency (accuracy, prosody, pace and expression) and comprehension through reading class texts and individual instructional level books, through which children experience a range of high-quality fiction, non-fiction and poetry in every year group.
+Instructional reading draws on Vygotsky’s idea of the Zone of Proximal Development, using texts more challenging than the child’s independent reading level but more accessibly than those which require full adult support.
+This ensures that, on these days of the program, every student is introduced to new vocabulary and that the greatest possible progress in reading occurs.
+Reading stems are used to support children in dissecting a text for meaning, while also giving them the spoken language structures to explain their comprehension of a text verbally and in writing, using the skills of prediction, inference, making connections, asking questions, evaluation, summarising and clarifying.

 As reading for pleasure, reading widely, and reading independently are central to the implementation of our aims, each class has timetabled weekly access to the KS1 or KS2 library, as well as opportunities to visit on 2 lunch times a week.
 Our Reading Leaders have also developed small outdoor libraries in calm spaces in the playground, which are widely enjoyed.
-Class book corners have literature colour coded and organised by genre, helping our children to become more aware of their personal preferences and to take ownership over their reading identities.
+All class book corners have literature organised by genre, helping our children to become more aware of their personal preferences and to take ownership over their reading identities.

 Writing

-We deliver our teaching of writing using The Write Stuff approach.
-A range of high-quality fiction, non-fiction and poetry is chosen for each year group, with cross-curricular links wherever possible, giving children purposeful and inspiring stimuli for writing as well as aspirational models to learn from.
+We deliver our teaching of writing using The Write Stuff approach, in which the craft of writing and language use is broken down, demonstrated and taught explicitly.
+The basis of each unit of work is a quality text, selected based on literary merit and the exemplification of the tools, techniques, ideas and language that we are seeking for our children to master.
+In addition, these texts provide cross-curricular links wherever possible, giving children purposeful and inspiring stimuli for writing as well as aspirational models to learn from.
 A balance of lesson types (experience, find the shape, sentence stacking and independent writing/editing – see appendix 1) enables children to gain the knowledge, skills, vocabulary and experiences required to become masterful, creative and passionate writers.
 Handwriting and spelling, which are also taught in short discrete sessions, are another focus within English lessons.

 Special events and competitions, such as World Book Day, Shakespeare Week and poetry competitions, are part of our core offer and enrich our love of reading, writing and performing literature.